Glenbrook Vintage Railway: Former Auckland Transport AT MAXX SA and SD class

 Along with these passenger carriages, it is expected that water support wagon UC 686, steam locomotives JA 1250, WW 480, and WW 644 will also be certified for KiwiRail network operations in the future.

 Freight wagons and way and works vehicles

 A large selection of freight wagons has been purchased, donated or leased.
 The railway has found use for many of the railway wagons that it has acquired and displays them on demonstration runs and for photographers' specials.
 The set includes a full rake of ballast wagons and plough van, which have been used during large-scale works such as the Waiuku Extension and major track renewal.
 Other items include replica workman's hut, refrigerated wagons, cement wagons and bulk oil tanks.

+In media

+The Glenbrook Vintage Railway appears as a stage in the video game The King of Fighters 2003.